-Westminster College, a selective, independent, four-year coeducational residential college, was established in 1851, with a liberal arts and sciences foundation that still stands today.
-Westminster's general education program is grounded in a commitment to liberal learning in the arts and sciences and providing its students with opportunities to explore the aesthetic, cultural, ethical, historical, scientific and social contexts, in which they will live, work and learn in the 21st century.
+Westminster College, a selective, independent, four-year coeducational residential college, was established in 1851, with a liberal arts and sciences foundation that still exists today.
+Westminster's general education program is grounded in a commitment to liberal learning in the arts and sciences and providing its students with opportunities to explore the aesthetic, cultural, ethical, historical, scientific and social contexts in which they will live, work, and learn in the 21st century.
 In addition to providing the broad view needed for perspective in today's world, Westminster College provides the specialized training necessary for career success as well as preparation for advanced graduate and professional studies.
-Today the College is a global community where students receive the background and experience necessary to become world leaders of character prepared to make a difference wherever they find themselves in the world.
+Today the College is a global community where students receive the background and experience necessary to become world leaders of character, prepared to make a difference wherever they find themselves in the world.
+Westminster College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

-Westminster offers a wide variety of majors, minors and preprofessional programs of study.
-In addition to these programs, students may design a personalized program of study through the self-designed major.
+Westminster offers a wide variety of majors, minors, and preprofessional programs of study.
+In addition to these programs, on the Fulton campus, students may design a personalized program of study through the self-designed major.
 The College's Office of International & Off-Campus Programs assists students seeking overseas study opportunities or pursuing exchange opportunities with sister institutions.
 The College maintains affiliations with a variety of institutions and programs which allow for students to choose from nearly 150 approved foreign and domestic programs in 40 countries.

 Westminster's faculty hold degrees from some of the finest institutions of higher learning.
-Roughly 78% of the College's full-time faculty hold a doctorate or an equivalent terminal degree; several have received Fulbright grants; others are engaged in advanced research and scholarly study.
+Roughly 88% of the College's full-time faculty hold a doctorate or an equivalent terminal degree; several have received Fulbright grants; others are engaged in advanced research and scholarly study.
 These dedicated teacher-scholars combine a commitment to the principles of liberal education with expertise in their disciplinary specialties and a devotion to the intellectual growth of their students.
-The College encourages close personal interactions between faculty and students, providing one of the vital cornerstones of excellence in teaching and learning.
-Student/faculty ratios of 15:1 ensure that students receive personal attention.
+The College encourages close, personal interactions between faculty and students, providing one of the vital cornerstones of excellence in teaching and learning.
+Low student/faculty ratios ensure that students receive personal attention.

-Small by design, the Westminster college enrollment was 1,076 students in Fall 2011.
-Over 63% of these students came from Missouri.
-In addition, 31 states and 63 foreign countries are represented in the student body.
-International students make up 15% of the student body, placing Westminster as one of the top four baccalaureate liberal arts colleges for proportionate diversity of our student body and #1 in the state of Missouri.
-The Westminster students are as illustrious as the faculty with an average ACT score of 25 and an average high school grade point average of 3.4.
-Approximately 43% of the students belong to one of the eight fraternities and sororities that keep the Westminster College social scene extremely active.
+Small by design, the Westminster College enrollment at the Fulton campus was 1,016 students in Fall 2013.
+Most students come from Missouri, but many states and a large number of foreign countries are represented in the student body.
+International students make up over 15% of the student body, placing Westminster as one of the leading baccalaureate liberal arts colleges for proportionate diversity of our student body and #1 in the state of Missouri.
+The Westminster students are as illustrious as the faculty with an average ACT score of 24.7 and an average high school grade point average of 3.45.
+A substantial percentage of the students belong to one of the eight fraternities and sororities that keep the Westminster College social scene extremely active.